Book Reading Journey : Books We Grow Out Of – And Then Grow Back Into

 Perry Mason and Agatha Christie

-Crossing the threshold into teenhood was marked by a darker shift in reading tastes that now veered towards crime and violence.
+Crossing the threshold into teenhood was marked by a darker shift in reading tastes, and my reading strategies now veered towards crime and violence.

 During 7th grade holidays, I whipped through grandpa’s collection of 89 Perry Mason novels (with another 30 or so A.A.Fair’s), often reading two in a day, while plopped in front of the TV playing the India-Windies test series live.